-Dermatology Value Based Clinical Co mmissioning Policy
+Dermatology Value Based Clinical Commis signing Policy

-Uhan auhidus sia - Dafannal Category: (IFR / Prior Approval / Monitored Approval) Prior Approval Hyperhidrosis - Referral Local or National EBI (Evidence Based Interventions) Policy: Local
+Category: (IFR / Prior Approval / Monitored Approval) Prior Approval Approval Local or National EBI (Evidence Based Interventions) Policy:

-Hyperhidrosis is a condition characterised by excessive sweating, and can be generalised or focal.
+Hyperhidrosis is a condition characterised by excessive sweating and can be generalised or focal.
 Generalised hyperhidrosis involves the entire body, and is usually part of an underlying condition, most often an infectious, endocrine or neurological disorder.
 Focal hyperhidrosis is an idiopathic disorder of excessive sweating that mainly affects the axillae, the palms, the soles of the feet, armpits and the face of otherwise healthy people.
 Depending on the severity of the hyperhidrosis, it can be managed in primary or secondary care.